 - MD-L: Maintenance Domain Level (3 bits).
 Identifies the maintenance domain level.
 For TRILL, in general, this field is set to a single value across the TRILL campus.
 When using TRILL base mode as specified in Appendix B, MD-L is set to 3.
 However, extension of TRILL, for example to support multilevel, may create different MD-LEVELs and MD-L field must be appropriately set in those scenarios.
 (Please refer to [80210] for the definition of MD-Level) - Version: Indicates the version (5 bits) as specified in [80210].
-This document does not require changing the Version defined in [80210]. - Flags: Includes operational flags (1 byte).
-The definition of flags is Opcode-specific and is covered in the applicable sections.
+This document does not require changing the Version defined in [80210]. - o OpCode: Operation Code (8 bits).
+Specifies the operation performed by the message.
+See Section 8.2.

-o FirstTLVOffset: Defines the location of the first TLV, in bytes, starting from the end of the FirstTLVOffset field (1 byte).
+- o Flags: Includes operational flags (1 byte).
+The definition of flags is Opcode-specific and is covered in the applicable sections. - o FirstTLVOffset: Defines the location of the first TLV, in bytes, starting from the end of the FirstTLVOffset field (1 byte).
 (Refer to [80210] for the definition of the FirstTLVOffset.)